thegreatkeej/Estimator_Project/README.md

 ## I. Project Summary
 ### Motivation
 The supply chain industry utilizes a "hot sheet" (a list of materials and their prices generated once a quarter) to price their materials.
-With the rise of inflation, companes have resorted to pricing materials on a daily basis.
+With the rise of inflation, companies have resorted to pricing materials on a daily basis.
 This increase in pricing frequency leads to excessive hours spent scouring the net searching for current material costs.

 ### Background Information
 Small items, typically purchased with large material, are not directly priced.
 Rather, a percentage is tagged to the cost of the primary material to account for the cost of the small items.